phluid61/internet-drafts/file-scheme/draft.md

 Dubious encodings:

 * `file://c:/path/to/file`
-* `file://c|/path/to/file`
 * `file://c/path/to/file`

    > A dubious encoding that includes a Windows drive letter as the
-     authority component.
+     authority field.
 This encoding exists in some extant implementations, and is supported by the grammar for historical reasons.

+* `file:///c|/path/to/file`
+* `file://c|/path/to/file`
+* `file:/c|/path/to/file`
+* `file:c|/path/to/file`

+   > Various otherwise-invalid URIs that include a disallowed bar
+     character "|" in the drive letter.
+These encodings are supported by the grammar for historical reasons.

 It also intentionally excludes URIs of the form: